Bucketlist Travels logo

 • Venice, Veneto, Italy

-Built in Venice in the 11th century to house the remains of St Mark, its Byzantine mosaics, Gothic carvings and sumptuous treasures have been built up during many centuries of Venetian trading and looting.
+Built in the 11th century to house the alleged remains of St Mark, its Byzantine mosaics, Gothic carvings and sumptuous treasures were accumulated during many centuries of Venetian trading and looting.

 Good for age: 18+